Shantang3/ACE-CPT-Notes/Personal Notes/Chr12-13: Obesity, .md

 The current Recommended Dietary Allowance (RDA) for protein is 46-56 g/day or 10-35% of total caloric intake.

 Resting energy expenditure (REE, 60-75% TEE, Total energy expenditure): male (10 * weight in kg) + (6.35 * height in cm) - (5 * age) + 5; female male (10 * weight in kg) + (6.35 * height in cm) - (5 * age) - 161.

+When evaluating, consider: how does the diet cut calories, what is the nutrient density, does the diet recommend exercise, does it make sense, where's the evidence, does it meet individual needs, how much does it cost, what kind of social support does the client have, how easy is it to adhere